-All applicants who have not been offered a place at William Hulme's Grammar School will be held on a reserve list until 31 December of that academic year.
-Unsuccessful applicants will be considered with other applicants regardless of whether the parents have lodged an appeal or not.
+All applicants who have not been offered a place at William Hulme's will be held on a reserve list until 31st December 2021.
+Unsuccessful applicants will be considered with other applicants regardless of whether the parents have lodged an appeal.

+N.B.
 Parents who choose to exercise their right to appeal will not change their child's position on the waiting list.